Jane Teresa Anderson

 Jane Teresa Anderson BSc Hons is a dream analyst, dream therapist, writer, and mentor, living in Brisbane, Australia, consulting, training, and mentoring worldwide.

-Published by Hachette, Random House, and Harper Collins, Jane Teresa Anderson is the author of six popular books (with a new book being published by Hachette in early February 2018), a frequent guest on national television, and an accomplished radio dream talk-back expert, interpreting callers’ dreams for more than 1,500 shows across commercial and ABC stations.
+Published by Hachette, Little Brown (Piatkus), Random House, and Harper Collins, Jane Teresa Anderson is the author of seven books.
+Her new book, The Dream Handbook, will be published in the UK by Little Brown (Piatkus) on 22 February 2018 and in Australia by Hachette on 1 February 2018.
+Jane Teresa is a frequent guest on national television, and an accomplished radio dream talk-back expert, interpreting callers’ dreams for more than 1,500 shows across commercial and ABC stations.

 Jane Teresa also hosts a podcast series, The Dream Show, where she analyses guests’ dreams and shares dream interpretation tips and insights.
 The Dream Show began in 2009, reached episode 190 in early 2017, and continues to grow at the rate of one episode a month.

 With an Honours degree in Zoology specialising in neurophysiology from the University of Glasgow, (graduating as Jane Teresa Newton), Jane Teresa has been researching dreams since 1992, and developing and teaching dream alchemy practices (exercises) that shift perspective and reprogram unconscious limiting beliefs.
 In early 2017 she established The Dream Academy as a platform to deliver her training courses online.